 For further information see your child's class teacher or click on the link here- Read Write Inc

 To have a look through a sample Phonics Screening Check paper, please follow the link below:

-If you have any questions about the Phonics Screening Check please contact our Year One class teachers (Miss Pilkington or Mrs Seymour) or our RWInc co-ordinator (Mrs Brussels).
+If you have any questions about the Phonics Screening Check please contact our Year One class teacher (Miss Pilkington) or our RWInc co-ordinator (Mrs Brussels).